CSU-ACM-Student-Chapter/DUCK-E/README.md

         - No need to implement their code, although all is helpful and recommended for beginners to watch
         - **Key time stamps:** 1:15-7:15, 13:51-16:10
         - **Note:** In the 2nd portion, you will instead add your token to *.env*

+#### SQL Connection
+- To have a database to connect to you can either set up a MySQL database or use SQLite following the steps located at the bottom of the _ducke/constants/constants.py_ file.

 ## Going past the first run 🫡
 - Open the [Issues Tab](https://github.com/CSU-ACM-Student-Chapter/DUCK-E/labels) and look for **good first issue**.
 This will help you gain good footing and understanding of the repo while still contributing to important tasks.